kevinsullivan/TLAPlusDocker/README.md

 - Install the remote containers extension if it's not already installed
 - Use the remote-containers "Clone into container" command to clone *your fork* into a new container
 - Click in the lower right if you want to see the container build.
 It takes 5-10 minutes.
 - Open the test/test.tla file.
-Select Source Action, then Parse Module.
+Right click in file area.
+Select Source Action then Parse Module.
 - Develop as you wish and use your own repo for version control

 ## Nice features